Bhagvatsinhji: Early life

-Bhagvatsingh was born as Kumar Sri Bhagvatsinghji Sangramsinhji Sahib, Yuvaraja Sahib of Gondal, on 24 October 1865 at Dhoraji, the third and the youngest but only surviving son of Thakurani Bai Shri Monghiba Sahiba, daughter of Jhala Shri Rartansinhji Sahib of Minapur, the third wife of Thakore Sagramji II, the Thakore Sahib, or chieftain, of Gondal, a small princely state that was an offshoot of the great Jadeja dynasty.
+Bhagvatsingh was born Kumar Sri Bhagvatsinghji Sangramsinhji Sahib, Yuvaraja Sahib of Gondal, on 24 October 1865 at Dhoraji, the third and the youngest but only surviving son of Thakurani Bai Shri Monghiba Sahiba, daughter of Jhala Shri Rartansinhji Sahib of Minapur, the third wife of Thakore Sagramji II, the Thakore Sahib, or chieftain, of Gondal, a small princely state that was an offshoot of the Jadeja dynasty.

 Background

 The Gondal branch of the dynasty had split off from the dynasty ruling Rajkot in the early 17th century.
 During the reign of Sagramji II, modern schools, courts and police force were established.
 In 1869, Sagramji II died, and Bhagvatsingh succeeded his father at the age of four.

 Education and training

 Bhagvatsingh was educated at The Rajkumar College, Rajkot.
-He then studied medicine at the University of Edinburgh from 1892, where he graduated as a medical doctor in 1895 and became a Fellow of the Royal College of Physicians of Edinburgh, the only princely ruler ever to do so.
+Several years after ascending to the throne of Gondal, Bhagvatsinhji delegated the governance of his state to his adept Parsi Diwan, Bezanji Merwanji Damri.
+He then traveled to Scotland to undertake medical studies at the University of Edinburgh from 1892, where he graduated as a medical doctor in 1895 and became a Fellow of the Royal College of Physicians of Edinburgh, the only princely ruler ever to do so.
 In 1894, he became the President of the Organising Committee of the 8th International Congress of Hygiene and Demography at Budapest.
 He later rose to become vice-president of the Indian Medical Association.

 In 1900 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposers were Sir William Turner, Douglas Argyll Robertson, Alexander Crum Brown and Peter Guthrie Tait.